Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 "So we’re finally makin’ progress?"

 The igraen spread his hands and blinked all seven eyes, slowly.
-It was a gesture of patient amusement. *"Finally,* as you say.
+It was a gesture of patient amusement. "*Finally,* as you say.
 We have made more progress these last hundred gaoian years than in the preceding million."

 "Yeah, yeah, long perspective an’ all that," Daar rumbled tolerantly.
 "Show me."